 James Elkins

-After 19 years of work, my experimental novel called Five Strange Languages is being published by Unnamed Press.
+After 20 years of work, my experimental novel called Five Strange Languages is being published by Unnamed Press.
 It’s a large, complex project in five volumes.
+Out now: Book 3, Weak in Comparison to Dreams; Book 2, A Short Introduction to Anneliese.
+Book 1, Stories, like Illnesses will be out in fall 2026.
 Lots more information here (scroll down).

-[Updated March 2025.
-Pages with information about the novel update live.]
+Pages with information about the novel update live.

-Recent uploads: the books Pictures and Tears, Why Are Our Pictures Puzzles?, How to Use Your Eyes, and an essay on the complicity between torture and formal analysis.
+Recent uploads of academic work: the books Pictures and Tears, Why Are Our Pictures Puzzles?, How to Use Your Eyes, and an essay on the complicity between torture and formal analysis.
 Another entire book free, on Academia: What is Interesting Writing in Art History?
 It’s on ways to write experimental art history.

 This is the original version of the essay published in The Grove Dictionary of Art (New York, Grove Dictionaries, 1996), now Oxford Art Online.